If you are worried about your job, please read the following information:

 - The council tax reduction scheme has received additional funding.
 To find out if you are eligible please visit https://www.citizensadvice.org.uk/scotland/benefits/help-if-on-a-low-income/help-with-your-council-tax-council-tax-reduction-s/.
 Details on how to apply for a council tax reduction via your local authority can be found at https://www.mygov.scot/council-tax/discounts-exemptions-and-reductions/.

 - A ‘Food Fund’ has been set up to support households who may be worried about accessing food - whether due to an income drop or self-isolation.
 Local councils are free to deploy this funding as they see fit, so questions about how to access funding are best directed to them in the first instance.
 You can find their contact details at https://www.mygov.scot/find-your-local-council/.

 If you are experiencing financial difficulties meeting your mortgage repayments, please read the following information:

-- The UK Government has agreed with mortgage lenders that they will offer ‘repayment holidays’ of 3 months to households in financial difficulty due to COVID-19.
+- The UK Government has agreed with mortgage lenders that they will extend ‘repayment holidays’ to up to 6 months for households in financial difficulty due to COVID-19.
 This will also apply to landlords whose tenants are experiencing financial difficulties because of COVID-19.

 - The offer of a payment holiday can be made available to customers who are up to date with payments and not already in arrears.

 - Customers who are concerned about their current financial situation should contact their lender at the earliest possible opportunity to discuss if this is a suitable option for them.
-The application period has been extended until 31 October.
+The application period has been extended.

 If you are experiencing financial difficulties paying your rent, please read the following information:

 - You should not face the threat of eviction until March 2021.
 New legislation protects renters from being evicted if they fall into rent arrears as a result of coronavirus.